 Eskew Law LLC provides a unique experience for clients.
 We do not serve up cheesy gimmicks, corny commercials, or catchy slogans.
 Our brand is founded solely on our reputation for providing clients with excellent service.
 Our team of passionate Indianapolis criminal defense attorneys is incredibly enthusiastic about criminal law.
 In addition, we care deeply about our clients.
 Because we develop close relationships with all of our clients, we develop a vested interest in the outcome of their cases, above and beyond simply pursuing a paycheck.
 This allows us to approach each case with zest and zeal in the quest for helping our clients realize their goals and desired outcomes.
 We customize our representation based on your shared needs and interests, and we tailor our defense strategy based on the unique facts and circumstances of your case.
-To learn more about how Eskew Law LLC can make a difference, call us today at (317) 974-0177 to schedule a free appointment.
+To learn more about how Eskew Law LLC can make a difference, call us today at (317) 974-0177 to schedule an appointment.

 Pointing a Firearm at Another Person

 Under Section 35-47-4-3 of the Indiana Code, it is against the law to point a firearm at another person.
 A firearm is a gun capable of shooting bullets.
 It includes:

 - Submachine guns

 - Single-action pistols